aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 so we can use them later.
 However, the hashes we have from the lock file are just for the files themselves, not for the response headers.

-From my testing, the response headers only occurred for https packages.
+From my testing, the response headers only occurred for HTTPS packages.

-This means for https packages, we can't use the hashes from the lock file, but instead have to **create a FOD with a hash given in Nix**.
+This means for HTTPS packages, we can't use the hashes from the lock file, but instead have to **create a FOD with a hash given in Nix**.

 The `manifest.json` file itself is also created by the `HttpCache.prototype.set(...)` function mentioned above.